New York Life Building

 The Roosevelt Hotel opened its doors in 1924 and was known as the "Grand Dame of Madison Avenue."
 The iconic hotel has been a long-time client of Norfast.
-Norfast's most recent project included facade repairs and roof replacement.
+Norfast completed multiple cycles of NYC's Facade Inspection Safety Program (FISP) for the building.
+Our most recent project included facade repairs and roof replacement.
 These repairs included terra cotta roof tile replacement, brick and spandrel repairs, as well as terra cotta and limestone repairs.
 Roofs at the 12th, 16th and 20th floors were also replaced.

 The Knox Building